 Shorter Allen Ginsberg: America, go fuck yourself.

-So I wiped it all from my Facebook history.
-Maybe I was trying to wipe it from history?
+So I wiped all that from my Facebook history.
+Maybe I was trying to wipe it from real history?
 But we’re Lady Macbeth now.
 We’ll be scrubbing that spot into eternity.

 Back in 2009, when my former boss asked me to explain the Brave New World of Facebook, I assured him it was like any new communication platform: great for keeping up with friends and family.
 It had the added attraction of learning the degrees of separation between people.
-I told him I'd come across a woman who was friends with two of my friends, Ben and Josh.
-Except Ben and Josh lived in different parts of the country and didn't know each other.
+I told him I'd come across a woman who was friends with two of my friends, except the two friends, Ben and Josh, lived in different parts of the country and didn't know each other.
 So how did she know both of them?
-Turns out she lived next to Ben in New Jersey and now shares an office with Josh’s wife in Chicago.
+Turns out she grew up next to Ben in New Jersey and now shared an office with Josh’s wife in Chicago.
 “That was fun, finding that out,” I wrote.
 “The unseen connections between friends.
 You’ll probably get a lot of it.”

-I don’t know if he did, but I didn’t.
+I doubt he did.
+I didn’t.
 The above was a one-off.
 Facebook was a small world and it stayed small.
 It was supposed to bring us together but it drove us apart.
 It’s still driving us apart.